-Before receiving Dysport injection, tell your doctor if you have ALS (Lou Gehrig's disease), myasthenia gravis, Lambert-Eaton syndrome, a breathing disorder, trouble swallowing, facial muscle weakness, a change in the appearance of your face, seizures, bleeding problems, heart disease, diabetes, if you have had or will have surgery, or if you have ever received other botulinum toxin injections such as Botox or Myobloc.
+Before receiving Dysport injection, tell your doctor if you have ALS (Lou Gehrig's disease), myasthenia gravis, Lambert-Eaton syndrome, a breathing disorder, trouble swallowing, facial muscle weakness, a change in the appearance of your face, seizures, bleeding problems, heart disease, diabetes, if you have had or will have surgery, or if you have ever received other botulinum toxin injections such as Botox, Myobloc, or Xeomin.

-The effects of Dysport injection are temporary.
+The effects of abobotulinumtoxinA are temporary.
 Your symptoms may return completely within 3 months after an injection.
 After repeat injections, it may take less and less time before your symptoms return, especially if your body develops antibodies to the botulinum toxin.

 Before taking this medicine

-You should not receive Dysport injecton if you are allergic to botulinum toxin or cow's milk, or if you have an infection, swelling, or muscle weakness in the area where the medicine will be injected.
-Tell your doctor if you have ever had a side effect after receiving a botulinum toxin in the past
+You should not receive Dysport if you are allergic to botulinum toxin or cow's milk, or if you have an infection in the area where the medicine will be injected.
+Tell your doctor if you have ever had a side effect after receiving botulinum toxin in the past.

-To make sure Dysport is safe for you, tell your doctor if you have:
+To make sure Dysport is safe for you, tell your doctor if you have ever had:

 amyotrophic lateral sclerosis (ALS, or "Lou Gehrig's disease");